I'm a

 • Two drilling rigs operating at separate locations

-• Use of support vehicles, including sucker trucks to remove drilling waste
+• Support vehicles, including sucker trucks

-• Temporary lighting towers to safely carry out works
+• Temporary lighting towers

 Managing disruption